Workday/canvas-kit/modules/labs-react/common/README.md

 This is a way to automatically transform CSS, applied using either Emotion's css attribute or by a style attribute, when there is a RTL theme in use.
 Instead of authoring two sets of CSS objects, one for each language direction.
 Now you can author the LTR version and this hook will automatically create the RTL counterpart for you on the fly.
-This works for both object and string template Emotion methods.

 For convenience we also export a ComponentStyles type if you want to organize your styles all together.